 To: The Right Honourable Justin Trudeau, Prime Minister of Canada

-Cc: Chrystia Freeland, Deputy Prime Minister
+cc: Chrystia Freeland, Deputy Prime Minister & Minister of Finance

 Seamus O'Regan, Minister of Natural Resources

 Jonathan Wilkinson, Minister of Environment and Climate Change